 The formal programs that we recommend would have the greatest impact over time.
 However, depending on available resources, OhioNet may want to consider alternative ideas proposed at the Dream Summits:

-Research and Data Collection on BIPOC librarians
+Research and Data Collection on demographics of librarians

-Support member libraries in tracking BIPOC librarian representation, retention, and career progression.
-Highlight libraries that excel in these efforts.
+• Assist member libraries in tracking librarians from underrepresented communities, including data on retention and career progression.
+Recognize and highlight libraries that excel in these areas.

 Build Community